Kerala plane crash: Air India Express employees pay tribute to co-pilot Akhilesh Kumar as his mortal remains reach Delhi

 About 200 Air India members paid tributes to Kumar and observed two minutes of silence and prayed for the peace of departed officer.
 "Our last conversation with Akhilesh was on Raksha Bandhan on a video call because the 'Rakhi' could not reach him.
 He was wearing a 'Kalava'.
 He was scheduled to come home on August 15, 16 but God has other wishes," Kumar's brother-in-law told ANI.

-The Air India Express flight, which was part of the Vande Bharat Mission, had crash-landed at the Kozhikode airport yesterday leading to the death of 18 persons including the two pilots.
+The Air India Express flight, which was part of the Vande Bharat Mission, had crash-landed at the Kozhikode airport on Friday, leading to the death of 18 persons including the two pilots.
 (ANI)

 - READ MORE ON: